 Hunting does not reduce Lyme disease.

 The pervasive but incorrect common name “deer tick” suggests a correlation between deer and tick-borne Lyme disease and has caused communities to increase deer hunting in a futile attempt to reduce the threat of Lyme disease.
 In fact, there was no correlation between deer and ticks found in recent studies (e.g., Jordan and Schulze, 2005; Ostfeld et al., 2006; Jordan et al., 2007) [i].
 Ticks do not require a specific host and can thrive by feeding on white footed mice and other small animals.
 So when deer numbers are reduced, ticks will find other hosts that can more efficiently transmit a bacterial infection to feeding ticks, which can actually increase human’s risk of contracting Lyme disease.
 To effectively reduce the number of Lyme disease cases, the number of disease-carrying ticks must be reduced, not the number of deer.
-Read a recent article on the deer-Lyme disconnect and the new book, “Lyme Disease – The Ecology of a Complex System” by Rick Ostfeld.
+Read a news article on the deer-Lyme disconnect and the book, “Lyme Disease – The Ecology of a Complex System” by Rick Ostfeld.
 Read more about Lyme disease and deer on our website.